domnica/EFX/README.md

 # EFX
+Implementation of the solver described in this paper: https://arxiv.org/abs/2510.05429.

 This repository contains the following files.

 - The implementation of the algorithm in main_implementation.ipynb.
 The program takes as input an instance of valuations (or generates a random one if none provided) and finds an EFX allocation for that instance.